zhaoterryy/mkdocs-pdf-export-plugin/README.md

 The pdf-export plugin will export all markdown pages in your MkDocs repository as PDF files using [WeasyPrint](http://weasyprint.org/).
 The exported documents support many advanced features missing in most other PDF exports, such as a PDF Index and support for [CSS paged media module](https://drafts.csswg.org/css-page-3/).

-## Before you start

-Setting this up is not easy.
-If you're running Windows or MacOS, it will require you to install third-party software on your system.
-Getting it to work perfectly also requires some customization of your mkdocs setup (extra stylesheet and javascript).

-After testing many different solutions to export PDFs from MkDocs, this has been the only one that fulfilled all expected features from a PDF export:

-- PDF index for quick navigation
-- Working hyperlinks (except for inter-page links)
-- Decent page break handling (no section title on page 1 and contents on page 2)

-## Installation
+## Requirements

-> **Note:** This package requires MkDocs version 0.17 or higher.
+1. This package requires MkDocs version 1.0 or higher

-WeasyPrint depends on cairo, Pango and GDK-PixBuf which need to be installed separately.
+2. WeasyPrint depends on cairo, Pango and GDK-PixBuf which need to be installed separately.
 Please follow the installation instructions for your platform carefully:
     - [Linux][weasyprint-linux]
     - [MacOS][weasyprint-macos]
     - [Windows][weasyprint-windows]
+3. Explicit support for your mkdocs theme is probably required.
+As of now, the only supported theme is [mkdocs-material](mkdocs-material).
+A generic version will just generate the PDF files and put the download link into a `<link>` tag.

+If you want to add a new theme, see [adding support for new themes](#adding-support-for-new-themes) for more information.

+## Installation

 Install the package with pip: